Combined Sewer Overflow (CSO) Program

 The MMR for WWTF form is in Excel format and must be filled out with your computer.
 It should be noted that the pages of the MMR for WWTF should be saved as a PDF document to be attached to the DMR submittal through NetDMR.
 This form contains detailed instructions regarding its completion.

-Beginning January 1, 2017 the new MMR for WWTF will be utilized as the only accepted form for reporting wet weather treatment facility discharges.
+As of January 1, 2017 the new MMR for WWTF will be utilized as the only accepted form for reporting wet weather treatment facility discharges.

 Combined Sewer Overflow Operational Plan (CSOOP)